starkbank/sdk-ruby/README.md

-# Stark Bank Ruby SDK Beta
+# Stark Bank Ruby SDK

 Welcome to the Stark Bank Ruby SDK!
 This tool is made for Ruby developers who want to easily integrate with our API.